If recreational cannabis is legal in California and Florida, is weed allowed in Disneyland and Disney World?

 Disney is touted as a magical place for children, but it’s also a bit of a mysterious place as well.
 Disney is packed with heavy security, tons of video surveillance, secret police, and a slew of parents that would probably be outraged if the smell of cannabis wafted through the park.
 Additionally, Disney has a squeaky-clean brand image that barely tolerates the use of cigarettes and alcohol.
 There are a few restaurants in Disneyland and Disneyworld where you can get an alcoholic beverage, and the park does provide designated cigarette smoking areas.

 With that being said, many cannabis activists believe Disney banned cannabis because they assume people will be smoking or using a vaporizor pen publicly.
 In reality, consumers could consume cannabis orally without spewing secondhand smoke.
-This is a particularly great option for those who really need cannabis as a treatment for medical conditions, and some argue the Disney prohibition on cannabis is unfair.
+This is a particularly great option for those who consume cannabis for medical conditions, and some argue the Disney prohibition on cannabis is unfair.
 The park rules do not distinguish between medical and recreational cannabis, which means park-goers who use cannabis medically would be discriminated against.

 Orlando, Fla. attorney Matt Morgan was one of the attorneys who fought to pass Florida’s amendment to allow medical marijuana.
 In an interview with WESH2 News, Morgan stated he was not surprised by Disney’s decision but raised this interesting point: “If someone has a vaporizing pen in their purse, what makes that different than a pill of Oxycontin in their purse, and should people be treated differently?
 That’s up to Disney to decide."